RachaelOluwaseun/MAP/README.md

 Population Distribution  2006

 # Comparison and Conclusion
 The population data of Nigeria increased by 58,183,000 people between 2006 and 2019.
+The line graph illustrates a consistent upward trend geographical distribution of population shows that urban area continue to attract more people.
+This increase in population can be attributed to various factors such as birth rates and migration.

 # Recommendations

 Population Distribution  2019